dmbarbour/glas/docs/GlasApps.md

 When constrained by high-precision timestamps, transactions can control their own scheduling to a fine degree.
 Usefully, the system can also precompute transactions slightly ahead of time so they can 'commit' almost exactly on time.
 This enables precise control of timed IO effects, such as streaming sound.

 It is acceptable that only a subset of transactions are timed.
 The other transactions would be scheduled opportunistically.
 In case of transaction conflict, time-constrained transactions can be given heuristic priority over opportunistic transactions.

+### Reactive Routing

+A subset of transactions in a transaction machine can focus purely on data plumbing, moving or copying data without directly observing the data.
+The routing may depend on configuration variables.
+It is feasible for a system to optimize stable data plumbing configurations by remembering the route, verifying stability, then directly moving data to its destination.

+This optimization is especially useful where it enables data to be moved point-to-point across application and component boundaries.
+An application can behave as a switchboard for other applications without compromising locality, modularity, or latency.

+*Note:* It is feasible to support reactive routing with opaque transactions.
+We only need methods in the API to move data without reading it.

 ### Live Program Update